Rings of Power: The Nine

+Saruman's Ring

+In the chapter ‘The Council of Elrond’, Gandalf had mentioned that during his conversation with Saruman, the White Wizard wore a ring on his finger and declared himself the 'Ring-maker'.
+Possibly, Saruman indeed forged a magical ring comparable in power to the lesser rings.
+If so, his ring most likely lost its power after the destruction of the One Ring too.
+Whatever the case, however, Saruman's ring was never mentioned again later in the book.

 Powers

 The Rings of Power were made using the craft taught by Sauron to give their wearers "wealth and dominion over others".
 Each Ring enhances the "natural power" of its possessor, thus approaching its "magical aspect", which can be "easily corruptible to evil and lust of domination".
 Gandalf explains that a Ring of Power is self-serving and can "look after itself": the One Ring, in particular, can "slip off treacherously" to return to its master Sauron, betraying its bearer when an opportunity arrives.
-As the Ruling Ring, the One enables a sufficiently powerful bearer to perceive what is done using the lesser rings and to govern the thoughts of their bearers.
+As the Ruling Ring, the One enables a sufficiently powerful bearer to perceive what is done using the other rings and to govern the thoughts of their bearers.
 To use the One Ring to its full extent, the bearer needs to be strong and train their will to the domination of others.

 A mortal Man or Hobbit who takes possession of a Ring of Power can manifest its power, becoming invisible and able to see things that are normally invisible, as the bearer is partly transported into the spirit world.
 However, they also "fade"; the Rings unnaturally extend their life-spans, but gradually transform them into permanently invisible wraiths.
 The Rings affect other beings differently.
 The Seven are used by their Dwarven bearers to increase their treasure hoards, but they do not gain invisibility, and Sauron was unable to bend the Dwarves to his will, instead only amplifying their greed and anger.
-Tom Bombadil, the only person unaffected by the power of the One Ring, could both see its wearer and remained visible when he wore it.
+Tom Bombadil, the only being unaffected by the power of the One Ring, could both see its wearer and remained visible when he wore it.

 Unlike the other Rings, the main purpose of the Three is to "heal and preserve", as when Galadriel used Nenya to preserve her realm of Lothlórien over long periods.
 The Elves made the Three Rings to try to halt the passage of time, or as Tolkien had Elrond say, "to preserve all things unstained".
 This was seen most clearly in Lothlórien, which was free of both evil and the passage of time.

 The Three do not make their wearers invisible.
 The Three had other powers: Narya could rekindle hearts with its fire and inspire others to resist tyranny, domination, and despair; Nenya had a secret power in its water that protected from evil; while Vilya healed and preserved wisdom in its element of air.